Skip to main content

 I am a Service Provider.
 How do I offer connectivity to my services on Equinix Fabric?

-In order to enable customers to connect to your service, you need to [Create a Service Profile](service-profiles/Fabric-service profiles.htm) in the Equinix Customer portal.
+In order to enable customers to connect to your service, onboard yourself as a Service Provider in the Equinix Customer portal.

 What is a Service Profile?

-Service profiles allow you to promote your services on Equinix Fabric.
+Service Profiles allow you to promote your services on Equinix Fabric.
 They can be either public or private.
-Public service profiles allow any Equinix Fabric user to see your service profile and create a connection to it.
+Public Service Profiles allow any Equinix Fabric user to see your Service Profile and create a connection to it.
 Public profiles are visible on the Equinix external website.
-Private service profiles enable you to grant access to specific Equinix Fabric customers, allowing them to view and connect to your service.
+Private Service Profiles enable you to selectively grant access to specific Equinix Fabric customers, allowing them to view and connect to your service.

 We have to add your logo manually.
 Open a Support Ticket with the Type = Other to engage our Customer Reliability Engineering (CRE) team to assist in uploading your logo.
 See the Support page for more information.